Skip to Content

 © cookieandkate

 Panang Curry is a rich, flavorful dish that stands out among Thai curries.
 Made with a thick, creamy sauce, it combines the aromatic flavors of Panang curry paste, coconut milk, and kaffir lime leaves.
-The addition of ground peanuts gives it a unique texture and taste.
-Often made with beef or chicken, this curry is a wonderful introduction to Thai cuisine’s depth and complexity.
-Its bold yet balanced flavors make it a crowd-pleaser, perfect for those who appreciate the intricate nuances of Thai cooking.

 9. Thai Iced Tea